GENIE-MC-Community/lamp/README.md

 This script only supports Linux.
 It may support Mac OSX in the future (we hope).

+# Pythia

+Checking out [Pythia](http://home.thep.lu.se/~torbjorn/Pythia.html) version 8 is an option, but GENIE will not currently build against it.
+Please specify only Pythia version 6 for now.

 # Checking Available HepForge Tags

 Currently, if checking out from GitHub, only 2.8.0 is available.
 If checking out from